jedster1111/reasonml-example/README.md

 ## Run Project

-- Install dependencies: `yarn install`
+- Install dependencies: `yarn` / `yarn install`
-- Start bucklescript to compile .re to .js: `yarn start`
+- Start bucklescript to compile .re to .js: `yarn bucklescript`
+- Start Dev Server: `yarn start`

+### Others

 - Start webpack in watch mode to bundle .js files: `yarn webpack`
 - Open page in chrome: `yarn chrome`

 Have to refresh the page to see changes (no hot reload)